Warkanlock/warkanlock.github.io/_posts/2024-09-01-an-idea-on-distraction.md

 ## The Problem

+All of us [have a problem](https://www.pewresearch.org/short-reads/2024/06/12/72-percent-of-us-high-school-teachers-say-cellphone-distraction-is-a-major-problem-in-the-classroom/), and I don’t believe we will be able to solve it unless colossal corporations step in to help.

+Let's try to abstract this issue beyond our niche field (software as a whole) and observe a bus from place A to B, a subway ride, or a waiting room in your usual doctor’s office.

+Notice how many people are using their phones as *digital pacifiers*.

-All of us [have a problem](https://www.pewresearch.org/short-reads/2024/06/12/72-percent-of-us-high-school-teachers-say-cellphone-distraction-is-a-major-problem-in-the-classroom/), and I don’t believe we will be able to solve it.
-It’s not just about distraction, attention span, hate incentives, porn addiction, and so on.
-Even though all of those are demons we need to fight, they have almost always been there in some form.
+But it doesn’t end there.
+It’s not just about distraction from your daily tasks, attention span deficits, hate incentives, porn addiction, and so on.
+Even though all of those are demons we need to fight, they have almost always existed in some material form (perhaps on a less massive scale).

-I won’t go deep into those problems since I believe Anna did a great job explaining pleasure and dopamine in this chapter of **[Hidden Brain](https://open.spotify.com/episode/73hthu5wshqn3uVevKPU9C?si=e1725c127c594e89)**.
+I won’t delve deep into those problems since I believe Anna Lembke did a great job explaining pleasure and dopamine in this chapter of **[Hidden Brain](https://open.spotify.com/episode/73hthu5wshqn3uVevKPU9C?si=e1725c127c594e89)**.

-Still, I believe our issue is not being able to control what’s going on, and part of that can only be solved if corporations allow us to do so.

-Well-being is important, but it won’t be possible if you give yourself a shot of dopamine while watching vertical split videos designed to catch your attention.

-Your brain, at first, will be tired but then attracted to it.
+Still, I believe one of our biggest issues now is our inability to control what’s going on, and part of that can only be resolved if corporations allow us to do so.
+Well-being is important, but it won’t be achievable if you constantly give yourself a shot of dopamine while watching vertical split videos designed to capture your attention.
+Your brain, at first, will be tired but then attracted to it, keeping you available and alert all the time.

 We should, at the very least, have mechanisms or devices to control this from our end.